apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

    // an optional plain message to explain why it is in such state string reason = 4;
 }

+message ConfigMapArgs {
+    // New config what needs to be saved string configs = 1;
+}
 ```

 #### Event Plugin